Skip to main content

 CS1 v DS1 – The Legal Scenario for Light Assessment

 The Court accepted that light lost due to parts of a development protected by s.203 cannot be considered in assessing residual light levels.
-This significantly alters how “sufficient light” is calculated.
+This significantly alters how “sufficient light” is calculated and increases risk in areas where phased or piecemeal s.203 coverage exists.

 Waldrams endorsed over Radiance

-While Radiance analysis is more sophisticated, the Court found the traditional Waldrams method more reliable and consistent.
+While Radiance analysis was more sophisticated, the Court found the traditional Waldrams method more reliable and consistent.
 Radiance was described as “impressionistic” and too open to subjective interpretation.

 • Implication: Stick with Waldrams for risk assessments; it’s still the industry and judicial standard.